beckybair/frogger-game/README.md

 To change your character image, just click the Change Character button.
 Be warned, this will reset the game.

-Click here to play the game:  https://beckybair.github.io/frogger-game/
+Click here to play the game online:  https://beckybair.github.io/frogger-game/

+To play the game locally, either clone or download the zip file.
+Once on your computer, navigate to the location you saved it.
+Open the folder and double click the index.html file.
+This will open the game locally in your browser.

 ## Dependecies